PritiG1/DS-SalaryPredictor/README.md

 # DS-SalaryPredictor
 Predicting Data Scientist Job Salaries: A data science project focused on predicting salaries for data scientists using machine learning techniques and relevant job market data.
+We are focusing on the data obtained from job portal webpages: Naukri.com and Glassdoor

 ## Installation
 1. Make sure you have Python installed on your system.